-We are a very small non-profit society partnering with the City of Kamloops on a 10-month term to remove or paint all graffiti on City property.
+The Graffiti Task Force (GTF) is a very small non-profit society partnering with the City of Kamloops on a 10-month term to remove or paint graffiti on City property.
 Graffiti removal starts each year when weather permits and ends when it turns too cold in the early winter.

-We also partner with Telus, BC Hydro, and CP Rail to clean street equipment.
-For example, we clean all of the CP Rail silver signal boxes and buildings in Kamloops.
+- partnering with Telus, BC Hydro, and CP Rail to clean street equipment.

-We treat private property on a fee-for-service basis when possible.
-If we are unable to help private property owners, we have a data base of private companies performing graffiti removal and cover-up.
+The GTF is available to treat private property on a fee-for-service basis when possible.
+If the team is unable to help private property owners a recommendation of private companies performing graffiti removal and cover-up will be provided.

 What You Can Do

 If you have graffiti on your private property and need assistance with removal, or would like to volunteer your time, please call the Graffiti Task Force at 250-572-6848 or email firstname.lastname@example.org.
 The GTF is a not-for-profit society, so donations of funds or paint and equipment are always greatly appreciated and will be put to good use for the community.